-An impression of this audiovisual installation (presented on the festival of Clermont in 2016) is to view here.
+An impression of this audiovisual installation is to view here.

 This location together with this work of art forms Station Five – Simon of Cyrene helps Jesus carry the cross – of a modern Stations of the Cross.
 The Geert Groote House is a museum devoted to Geert Groote, a fourteenth-century thinker who founded the Modern Devotion.
 This movement promoted personal faith and a simple and devout lifestyle, while opposing the abuse and religious practices of the fourteenth century.
 Repentance and commitment to the poor belonged together in this movement of renewal, which also emphasized that we should help others to carry their cross.
 The cellar in the Geert Groote House is arranged as a place of reflection.